 The Compass program has been developed by the IFE as an opportunity for senior secondary students to reflect on their own beliefs and ethics and to learn more about Catholic spirituality, beliefs and ethics.
 The Compass program is completed at the level of a Certificate III in Christian Ministry and Theology.

-Certificate III in Christian Ministry and Theology will be taught over Years 11 and 12 under the subject title of 'Youth Ministry'.
+Certificate III in Christian Ministry and Theology will be taught over Years 11 and 12 and has a practical 'Youth Ministry' approach.
 This course consists of four self-contained modules and involves completion of several practical projects.
-Some college based activities such as preparing Reflection Days and Liturgies may also contribute to competencies embedded in this course.
+Some college based activities such as preparing Reflection Days and Liturgies may contribute to the demonstration of elements of competencies embedded in this course.